Amanda-OC8/Amanda-OC8/README.md

 I'm Amanda Ordoñez, I worked as a researcher and I self learned how to program in MATLAB.
 Then, I discovered that I love code.
 I studied the Full Stack Web Developmpent Bootcamp on Iron Hack, where I learned the MERN Stack.
 Now, I'm searching for my first web developer work while I keep learning about other stacks.

-- 🌱 I’m currently learning Python and React
+- 🌱 I’m currently learning React
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: like syfy and time travel stories.